 Want, Need, Wear, Read – Kids Christmas Gift Guide is how I keep myself sane during a busy hectic holiday season.
 There is so much to choose from nowadays that kids and parents get overwhelmed!
 This will swing more towards the farm side of things…..well because that’s how we roll!

-My kids are now 23, 20 and 16, plus my future son-in-law and when I ask them what they want for Christmas they automatically give me a list already categorized – something they want, something they need, something to wear and something to read!
+My kids are now 24, 21 and 17, plus a son-in-law and when I ask them what they want for Christmas they automatically give me a list already categorized – something they want, something they need, something to wear and something to read!

 So I thought I would share with you a few ideas that my kids have asked for over the years and a few that I wish my kids were still young enough to ask for!

 I think just about every kid “wants” something…….or a whole list of stuff!